-Here is the statement he released Thursday.
+Here is the statement he released this afternoon:

 “I am disappointed with the Pine Valley Teacher’s Association (PVTA) decision to engage in a demonstration in conjunction with Wednesday night’s student oriented activity.
 Open House is entirely dedicated to assisting students and parents in establishing positive relationships for the school year.
 It’s about creating a feedback loop and developing rapport.
-The choice to demonstrate (during) this District activity is puzzling.
+The choice to demonstrate this District activity is puzzling.